-Face IT provides support and advice for anyone who has worries or is unhappy because they have an unusual appearance (what we call a visible difference).
+Face IT provides support and advice for anyone who has worries or is unhappy because they have a different or unusual appearance (what we call a visible difference).
 Conditions that can affect appearance are:

 Face IT has been designed by experts in the field of appearance psychology and people with a range of conditions that affect appearance who understand the types of worries and problems you might be experiencing.